iromero25/redux-saga-cart/README.md

 This proved challenging due to an ongoing issue with Typescript's dynamic typing of the wrapped component's props which can be seen [here](https://github.com/microsoft/TypeScript/issues/28884).

-The component is working and can be in action wrapping the [CartItemList](./src/components/cartItems/CartItemList.tsx) component.
+The component is working and can be seen in action wrapping the [CartItemList](./src/components/CartItemList.tsx) component.

 There are a couple of important issues to pay attention to in there:

 1. It takes two arguments: the component it is wrapping and the `mapStateToProps` function.
-1. We need to specify all the props in the interface that is being wrapped:
+1. We need to specify all the props in the interface that are being wrapped:

    - the props that are connected through the store, and;
    - the own props (the ones declared by its parent component)

    (See the code at the wrapped _CartItemList_ component to see an example of how these props are defined).

 1. If the `mapStateToProps` is using/accessing `ownProps` then **it has to be typed** using the `MapToState` type that is exported by `StoreConnector`.
 The reason behind this is that `StoreConnector` cannot correctly infer `mapStateToProps` type when ownProps is involved.
-See the _mapStateToProps_ defined in the [CartItem](./src/components/cartItems/CartItem) component to see an example of this situtation.
+See the _mapStateToProps_ defined in the [CartItem](./src/components/CartItem.tsx) component to see an example of this situation.

 ## Utilities

-I created the [actionCreator](./src/utility/actionCreator.ts) function that returns (as stated by its name) an Action Creator (which is in turn, also a function). `actionCreator` is strongly typed as is used to create all action creators.
+I created the [actionCreator](./src/utils/actionCreator.ts) function that returns (as stated by its name) an Action Creator (which is in turn, also a function). `actionCreator` is strongly typed as is used to create all action creators.
 An interesting example of `actionCreator` receiving more than one argument can be seen in the [decreaseItemQuantity](./src/actions/decreaseItemQuantity.ts) file.

-## Scripts
+## Scripts (and bulding)

-I list some useful information related to the scripts at the `package.json` that might not be instantky clear:
+I am listing some useful information related to the scripts at the `package.json` below:

+- The **build:dev** script runs all the tasks configured via Webpack to create the bundles related to the front-end.
 - The **prebuild:server** script will run just before **build:server**.
 This will ensure that:

   - the `/dist` folder is created if it doesn't exist, and;
   - the `database.yml` file that is required by the server is copied inside it

 - The **build:server** script's purpose is to compile all the `.ts` files under the `/server` folder (following the configuration at the `tsconfig.server.json` file), including the [routes.ts](./server/routes.ts) file which is expected to load the data from the `database.yml` file.
+- The **build** script executes both `build:dev` & `build:server` scripts effetivelly building the whole application.
+- The **start** script runs the transpiled server from the generated `dist/` folder.

 ## tsconfig.server.json